deviantony/docker-elk/README.md

 Refer to the Elastic documentation for a list of built-in users: [Setting Up User Authentication](https://www.elastic.co/guide/en/x-pack/current/setting-up-authentication.html#built-in-users)

-*NOTE*: You'll need to inject data into logstash before being able to configure a logstash index pattern in Kibana.
+*NOTE*: You'll need to inject data into Logstash before being able to configure a Logstash index pattern in Kibana.
 Then all you should have to do is to hit the create button.

 Refer to [Connect Kibana with Elasticsearch](https://www.elastic.co/guide/en/kibana/current/connect-to-elasticsearch.html) for detailed instructions about the index pattern configuration.